gorilla-devs/ferium/README.md

 You can see all the mods in your current profile by running `ferium list`.
 If you want to see more information about them, you can run `ferium list -v` or `ferium list --verbose`.

-You can remove any of your mods by runnning `ferium remove`, selecting the ones you would like to remove by using the space key, and pressing enter once you're done.
+You can remove any of your mods by running `ferium remove`, selecting the ones you would like to remove by using the space key, and pressing enter once you're done.
 You can also provide the names of the mods to remove as arguments.
 Mod names with spaces have to be given in quotes (`ferium remove "ok zoomer"`) or the spaces should be escaped (`ferium remove ok\ zoomer`).

 #### Check Overrides